simon-larsson/ballbeam-gym/README.md

 # Ball &amp; Beam Gym
 Ball & beam simulation as OpenAI gym environments.

+## Installation
+Clone the repository and run the following inside the folder:

+    pip install -e .

 ## System Dynamics
 Simulated as a first order system that takes the beam angle as input.
 The equation that describe the system is as follows: